KHard2Bme/Bank-Loan-Report-Analysis/README.md

  ### Customers who have a Mortgage:
 - the average employement length is about 6.3 years
-- the employee title varies from private sector to government firms
+- the employee title varies within the financial, government, and insurance sectors
 - all loans have a 36 month term
 - the average annual income is about $ 84,300
 - the average DTI ratio is 0.12 percent